Chancery House

-The Chancery House in St. Cloud, Minnesota, United States, is the current chancery for the Roman Catholic Diocese of St. Cloud and the former residence for the Bishop of St. Cloud.
+The Chancery House in St. Cloud, Minnesota, United States, is the current chancery for the Diocese of Saint Cloud and the former residence for the Bishop of St. Cloud.
 It was built in 1916 for Bishop Joseph Francis Busch.
 The Chancery House was an early work of Louis Pinault, St. Cloud's most prominent early-20th-century architect.
 He employed Renaissance Revival style, with a mansard roof that gives the house a strong French character.
 The building was listed on the National Register of Historic Places as the Bishop's House/Chancery Office in 1982 for its local significance in the theme of architecture.
 It was nominated for being one of Pinault's best designs and a prominent member of St. Cloud's housing stock.